10 Frequently Asked Questions About Acupuncture

 Acupuncture aims to help internal ailments.
 On the other hand, dry needling focuses specifically on muscle pain and stiffness.
 During dry needling, needles are inserted into the hard or knotted muscle to release tension and reduce spasms.
 The major downside of dry needling lies in the lack of training necessary to complete this therapy.

 10. How can acupuncture work with chiropractic and massage?

-Acupuncture, chiropractic, and massage can all fit into a holistic treatment plan.
+Acupuncture, chiropractic, and massage can all fit into a holistic treatment plan for overall health.
 When used together, patients can expect faster and more complete healing and longer lasting results between visits.

 Both acupuncture and massage increase blood flow and relax the muscles, which provides a good environment for a chiropractic adjustment.
 Each therapy has its own focus: chiropractic targets hard tissues (like bones) and nerves; massage focuses on tight muscles; acupuncture rebalances energy.
 We combine all three treatment options to deliver the best chiropractic care in Bend.

 The skilled team at Total Body Chiropractic, Massage & Acupuncture can create an individualized treatment plan centered around acupuncture to help you feel your best for longer.
 Call to schedule your appointment today!